TechnoMageKOMT/Programming_Notes/JavaScript/DataStructures_ModernOperators_Strings/L_Maps_Fundamentals.md

 ## set() method

-Just like sets a constructor function, Maps() is used to create maps, but the easiest way to do so is to create an empty map and then fill up the map using the `set()` method.
+Just like the Set() constructor function, Maps() is used to create maps, but the easiest way to do so is to create an empty map and then fill up the map using the `set()` method.
 The set() method is analogous to the add method in sets.

 ```JavaScript
 const newMap = new Map();
 newMap.set('key name', 'value');
 ```

 In the following example a new restaurant is created and a map is created.
 The map is then filled out with the set() method.
 The scenario is that it is a new restaurant with two branches.
 Note the use of numbers as key in the second and third statements.
-Also note that the set() method does not only update the map that it is called on, it also returns the map everytime.
+Also note that the set() method does not only update the map that it is called on, it also returns the updated map everytime.

 ```JavaScript
 const rest = new Map();